stanford-crfm/levanter/docs/Getting-Started-TPU-VM.md

 EOF
 ```

-If you want to custom the docker image that is created and uploaded to GCP Artifact Registry, you can add config `image_name: "YOUR-DOCKER-NAME"`.
+If you want to customize the docker image that is created and uploaded to GCP Artifact Registry, you can add config `image_name: "YOUR-DOCKER-NAME"`.

 Now run `launch.py`.
 This will package your current directory into a Docker image and run it on your workers.
 Everything after the `--` is run on each worker.